saltkid/tbg/README.md

 | `default_stretch` | `uniform`, `fill`, `uniform-fill`, `none` | image stretch in Windows Terminal.
 Can be overriden on a per-dir basis |
 | `default_opacity` | inclusive range between `0` and `1` | image opacity of background images in Windows Terminal.
 Can be overriden on a per-dir basis |

-For the default flag fields, see [Mircrosoft's documentation](https://learn.microsoft.com/en-us/windows/terminal/customize-settings/profile-appearance#background-images-and-icons)
+For the default flag fields (`default_alignment`, `default_stretch`, and `default_opacity`), see [Mircrosoft's documentation](https://learn.microsoft.com/en-us/windows/terminal/customize-settings/profile-appearance#background-images-and-icons) for more information

 # Commands
-The commands other than `run` are used to safely edit the currently used config with input validation.
-If your currently used config is a user config, it will automatically edit the default config as well appropriately.
+The commands other than `run` are used to safely edit the config with input validation.
 For a more detailed explanation on each types, follow the command name links

 | Command | Valid Args | Valid Flags/Subcommands | Description |
 | --- | --- | --- | --- |